All Episodes

 I see a candidate that is focused on the right target, which is Obama and Hillary and the bad economy and the world that is very dangerous and more dangerous because of their policies.

-I see a candidate that is highly energetic, a guy that went to Baton Rouge when nobody else would go, a guy that went to Mexico when nobody else would go and look pretty presidential, a guy that's giving speeches in in black churches in in Wisconsin and Detroit, Michigan, uh a guy that is out there every single day asking people for their vote.
+I see a candidate that is highly energetic, a guy that went to Baton Rouge when nobody else would go, a guy that went to Mexico when nobody else would go and look pretty presidential, a guy that's giving speeches in black churches in Wisconsin and Detroit, Michigan, a guy that is out there every single day asking people for their vote.

-And it seems to be paying off in the month of August.
+And it seems to be paying off.

 That doesn't sound like she's working very hard.